 As a lawyer, he served four terms on the Kentucky Academy of Trial Attorneys (“KATA”) Board of Governors and served as the editor-in-chief of KATA’s bi-monthly magazine, The Advocate.
 He is a past president of the Chase Alumni Association, is a member of the Kentucky Bar Association, and is a past member of the Salmon P. Chase Inn of Court.
 He has published articles in three law reviews and in several issues of The Advocate.
 As a lawyer, he also wrote the “Legally Speaking” monthly column for The Kentucky Post.
 He also served as an adjunct faculty member at Chase Law School for 10 years, where he taught trial advocacy.

 Fossett was appointed to the to the Kentucky Registry of Election Finance by Gov. Paul Patton in 2003 and to the Board of the Kentucky Local Distribution Fund Oversight Committee by Gov. Ernie Fletcher in 2006.
-Fossett is president of the Hillside Trust and currently serves on the board of directors of the Northern Kentucky University Alumni Council, the ELOC Advisory Board, and the Tom Ellis Athletic Memorial Foundation at Covington Independent Public Schools.
+Fossett is past president of the Hillside Trust and currently serves on the board of directors of the Northern Kentucky University Alumni Council, the ELOC Advisory Board, and the Tom Ellis Athletic Memorial Foundation at Covington Independent Public Schools.
 He also has served on the boards of several other charitable and civic organizations in Northern Kentucky and Cincinnati.

 In 2007, he received the “Great Neighbor Award” from the Center for Great Neighborhoods of Covington in recognition of “his visionary leadership and efforts to mobilize residents and stakeholders for Covington’s future” in developing the city’s citizen-driven strategic plan.
 In 2017, he was inducted into Holmes High School Alumni Hall of Distinction.